 Privacy Rule.
 The regulations that were issued by the Department of Health and Human Services are in accordance with the requirements of HIPAA.
-Information regarding the HIPAA Privacy and Security of Protected Health Information is available in the Active Employee Health and Welfare Wrap Plan Document at www.pebp.state.nv.us.
+Information regarding the HIPAA Privacy and Security of Protected Health Information is available in the Active Employee Health and Welfare Wrap Plan Document at <https://pebp.nv.gov/>.

 Spouse.
-An individual of same-sex or opposite sex who is legally married to a Participant as determined under applicable federal and/or state law (and who is treated as a Spouse under the Code).
+An individual legally married to a Participant as determined under applicable federal and/or state law (and who is treated as a Spouse under the Code).